 Echogenic fetal bowel is an observation in antenatal ultrasound imaging, in which fetal bowel appears to be brighter than it is supposed to be.
 It is a soft marker for trisomy 21 and has several other associations.
 When observed, it needs to be interpreted in the context of other associated abnormalities.

-The estimated incidence is reported to range from 0.2-1.8% in second trimester fetuses.
+The estimated incidence is reported to range from 0.2-1.8% of second trimester fetuses.

 The cause of echogenic fetal bowel is uncertain, although it has been postulated that it is related to loss of water from meconium.
 Note that meconium can become echogenic in the third trimester.
 It may also be caused by intra-amniotic haemorrhage, which is subsequently swallowed by the fetus.

-It may be most commonly seen in the right lower quadrant of the fetus.
+It is most commonly seen in the right lower quadrant of the fetus.